krzysk1/wilga/README.md

  Some features may not work as intended and this aircraft could crash your AeroflyF S4.
  Use it at your own risk!

+THERE ARE NO PLANS TO DEVELOP THIS MODEL!

 # Installation

 1. Unzip file and move the folder "wilga" into the C:\Users\~\Documents\Aerofly FS 4\aircraft folder.